 - Sometimes correct itself over a period of months to years

 Wilson’s Temperature Syndrome is often a result of people becoming physically and/or emotionally overwhelmed.
 Such stress can cause the body temperature to drop and symptoms to develop.
-The problem can be so severe that the body cannot adapt and recover a normal temperature, so the symptoms can persist.
+The problem can be so severe that the body cannot recover a normal temperature on its own, so the symptoms can persist.

 Improving the Current Conditions